 If you would like to register for permanent opportunities, please email your CV and a brief description of what you are looking for to email@example.com

-Director of the MRC Mitochondrial Biology Unit and Professor of Mitochondrial Science
+Director of the MRC Biostatistics Unit and Professor of Biostatistics

-Candidates will have a strong international track record in mitochondrial research, and show evidence of the leadership skills and scientific vision necessary to lead the Unit.
-They will have a breadth of understanding across the spectrum of basic and translational mitochondria-related science, including clinical application, and the ability to facilitate impact beyond their own immediate area of expertise.
-They will also have the ability to forge and foster effective partnerships at an institutional level.
-These themes and others were identified as recommendations in a recent MRC strategic review of mitochondrial biology research and a new Unit Director will be expected to respond to the opportunities presented to deliver an innovative Unit vision and enhance UK mitochondrial research and collaboration.
+Candidates will have an international track record in Biostatistics in its broadest sense, and show evidence of the leadership skills and scientific vision necessary to lead the Unit.
+They will have a breadth of understanding across the spectrum of methodological statistical research as well as translational research and its interface with the health sciences, and the ability to facilitate impact beyond their own immediate area of expertise.
+They will also have the ability to forge and foster effective partnerships at an institutional, national and international level.

-Standard professorial duties include teaching and research, examining, supervision, administration and contribution to clinical service delivery (if relevant).
-The post will be based at the MRC Mitochondrial Biology Unit, University of Cambridge, Cambridge Biomedical Campus.
+Standard professorial duties include teaching and research, examining, supervision, administration.
+The post will be based at the MRC Biostatistics Unit, University of Cambridge, Public Health Building, Forvie Site, Cambridge.